-Eye/Face Protection: Use approved safety goggles or safety glasses.
+EYE/FACE PROTECTION: Use approved safety goggles or safety glasses.
 If necessary, refer to appropriate regulations.

-Skin Protection: Wear chemical impervious gloves (e.g., Nitrile or Neoprene).
+SKIN PROTECTION: Wear chemical impervious gloves (e.g., Nitrile or Neoprene).
 Use triple gloves for spill response.
 If necessary, refer to appropriate regulations.

-Body Protection: Use body protection appropriate for task (e.g., lab coat, coveralls, Tyvek suit).
+BODY PROTECTION: Use body protection appropriate for task (e.g., lab coat, coveralls, Tyvek suit).
 If necessary, refer to the OSHA Technical Manual (Section VII: Personal Protective Equipment) or appropriate Standards of Canada.
 If a hazard of injury to the feet exists due to falling objects, rolling objects, where objects may pierce the soles of the feet or where employee's feet may be exposed to electrical hazards, use foot protection, as described in appropriate regulations.

-Respiratory Protection: If vapors or fumes from this product are created during use, use appropriate respiratory protection.
+RESPIRATORY PROTECTION: If mists or sprays from this product are created during use, use appropriate respiratory protection.
 If necessary, use only respiratory protection authorized in appropriate regulations.
 Oxygen levels below 19.5% are considered IDLH by OSHA.
 In such atmospheres, use of a full-facepiece pressure/demand SCBA or a full facepiece, supplied air respirator with auxiliary self-contained air supply is required under appropriate regulations.
 The following are NIOSH respiratory equipment guidelines are presented for additional assistance in respiratory protective equipment selection.